 The building – complete with soaring glass windows and stripped wooden flooring within - is intended to be a safe and welcoming environment.

 Corridors are curved and naturally lit to avoid an institutional feel.
 Consulting rooms are larger than those in previous premises, something considered to be of great importance given that the emotions often explored in counselling sessions - anger and fear - can often feel overwhelming in confined spaces.

 If you are coming to the North West Centre for therapy and support, download our information sheet (PDF X MB).

-If you are coming for a medico-legal report, download our information sheet in English (PDF X MB) or French (PDF X MB).
+If you are coming for a medico-legal report, download our information sheet in English (PDF X MB).